North America's largest non-profit pet adoption website

-As a multiple world champion Brazilian Jiu-Jitsu competitor, as well as a martial arts expert and teacher (having trained the likes of Chuck Norris and many top UFC fighters), David Meyer has spent a lifetime enabling weaker individuals to become stronger.
-But as the Co-Founder and President of Adopt-a-Pet.com, he has become a passionate advocate for the truly powerless lives in our society – abandoned and homeless animals.
+As a multiple world champion Brazilian Jiu-Jitsu competitor, as well as an overall martial arts expert, teacher and published author (having written books, created programs in use in hundreds of martial arts schools, and trained the likes of Chuck Norris and many top UFC fighters), David Meyer has spent a lifetime enabling weaker individuals to become stronger.
+But as the Co-Founder and CEO of Adopt-a-Pet.com, he has become a passionate advocate for the truly powerless lives in our society – abandoned and homeless animals.

 In 2000, David and some like-minded friends performed a meticulously detailed yearlong study on how to end pet overpopulation.
 1-800-Save-A-Pet.com was conceived, which in 2008 was renamed to Adopt-a-Pet.com.